matrix-org/matrix.org/content/docs/advanced/account_migration/_index.md

 The goal of migrating to a new account is create a new account and then transfer all the conversations you are participating in to it, optionally removing the old account.
-It is useful to know that despite often different presentation in clients, direct messages and group conversations both use use the technical concept of a "room" in the background.
+It is useful to know that despite often different presentation in clients, direct messages and group conversations both use the technical concept of a "room" in the background.
 The process for both is hence largely the same.

-There are two major types each room you are migrating can fall into:
+There are generally two major types each room you are migrating can fall into:

 1. The room can be joined autonomously
    (e.g. [Public Rooms](@/docs/chat_basics/public-rooms/_index.md))